Nesper94/gene-regulatory-networks/README.md

 to visualize data.
 - `data/` folder contains data such as the 2061 Gene Regulatory Networks (GRNs) and the topologies they belong to.
+- `notebooks/` contains Mathematica notebooks with different steps of the data analysis.
+- `scripts/` contains additional code for data analysis.

 Universidad de Antioquia, Colombia.